Titan submersible implosion: United States

-The United States investigation was directed by the Coast Guard (USCG), which had declared the incident a "major marine casualty", with support from the National Transportation Safety Board.
+The United States investigation was directed by the Coast Guard (USCG), which had declared the incident a "major marine casualty", with support from the National Transportation Safety Board (NTSB).
 USCG Captain Jason Neubauer was named chief investigator for the Marine Board of Investigation.
 Though the investigation was originally anticipated to be completed within one year, Neubauer acknowledged at the one-year mark that it was "a complex and ongoing effort", adding: "We are working closely with our domestic and international partners to ensure a comprehensive understanding of the incident."

-The public hearings for the Marine Board of Investigation were held 16–27 September 2024 in Charleston, South Carolina.
+The public hearings for the Marine Board of Investigation were held September 16–27, 2024 in Charleston, South Carolina.
 They were convened under the joint authority of the NTSB and the US Coast Guard.
 All of the testimony was livestreamed through YouTube.
 In addition to providing the recorded testimony, the US Coast Guard provided over 100 exhibits, photos, animations, and other supporting documents on the MBI website.
-Notable testimony was provided by: Tony Nissen (former Director of Engineering, OceanGate); David Lochridge (former Director of Marine Operations and whistleblower, OceanGate); Patrick Lahey (CEO, Triton Submarines); Roy Thomas (Sr. Principal Engineer, American Bureau of Shipping); Phil Brooks (former Director of Engineering, OceanGate); Don Kramer (NTSB Materials Laboratory); William Kohnen (Hydrospace Group); Bart Kemper (Kemper Engineering Services); Justin Jackson (NASA); and Mark Negley (Boeing).
+Notable testimony was provided by: Tony Nissen (former Director of Engineering, OceanGate); David Lochridge (former Director of Marine Operations and whistleblower, OceanGate); Patrick Lahey (CEO, Triton Submarines); Roy Thomas (Sr. Principal Engineer, American Bureau of Shipping); Phil Brooks (former Director of Engineering, OceanGate); Don Kramer (NTSB Materials Laboratory); William Kohnen (Hydrospace Group); Justin Jackson (NASA); and Mark Negley (Boeing).
 There were a total of 25 witnesses who gave testimony during the MBI and two more "mission specialists" interviewed after the MBI hearings.
-Some of the key observations by the media include the repeated theme of putting cost above safety concerns, OceanGate's refusal to listen to safety concerns from staff such as David Lochridge or experts such as William Kohnen or Bart Kemper, and over 100 equipment issues over the two years prior to the final dive.
+Some of the key observations by the media include the repeated theme of putting cost above safety concerns, OceanGate's refusal to listen to safety concerns from staff or experts, and over 100 equipment issues over the two years prior to the final dive.

 In videos of the wreckage released by the US Coast Guard, evidence of the hull delaminating is present, and has been verified through analysis conducted by the NTSB following the retrieval of the wreckage.
 The analysis also details a number of other issues with the manufacture of the submersible.
-In order to achieve the required thickness of the hull, wrinkles in the hull were machined away and another layer of carbon fiber was glued onto it.
+In order to achieve the required thickness of the hull, wrinkles in the hull were machined away and another layer of carbon fibre was glued onto it.
 The adhesive used was discovered to vary in thickness, and even contained voids, and caused uneven levels of adhesion to separate layers.
 Evidence of rubbing damage was discovered, where the adhesive had turned into a powder by the forces of delamination.
 Additionally, porosity was discovered in the manufacture of the hull.